vxgmichel/gambatte-terminal/README.md

 Installation
 ------------

-Wheels are available on linux, windows and osx for python 3.6, 3.7, 3.8 and 3.9:
+Wheels are available on linux, windows and macos for python 3.6, 3.7, 3.8 and 3.9:

 ```shell
 $ pip3 install gambaterm